rofl0r/microsocks/README.md

 the only limits are the amount of file descriptors and the RAM.

-It's also designed to be robusted: it handles resource exhaustion gracefully by simply denying new connections, instead of calling abort() as most other programs do these days.
+It's also designed to be robust: it handles resource exhaustion gracefully by simply denying new connections, instead of calling abort() as most other programs do these days.